-The Government of Ethiopia plans to invest massively in renewable energy such as wind, hydro, solar and geothermal energy to reduce absolute emissions by 2030 and partly to meet an increasing domestic demand and to maintain the role of net exporter of energy to neighbouring countries such as Sudan, Kenya and Djibouti.
+The Government of Ethiopia plans to invest massively in renewable energy such as wind, hydro, solar and geothermal energy to maintain absolute emissions by 2030 and partly to meet an increasing domestic demand and to maintain the role of net exporter of energy to neighbouring countries such as Sudan, Kenya and Djibouti.

 Ambitious target for a flexible integrated energy system

 The vast majority of Ethiopia’s energy is generated from large hydropower plants, but the country has been struck by continuously more frequent droughts.
 This reduces the share of electricity that Ethiopia is able to generate from hydropower, making the energy system unreliable due to fluctuations in water supply.

 To manage the fluctuating water supply, Ethiopia wishes to introduce a more diverse energy mix.
 As a result, the Government of Ethiopia is planning to expand the wind capacity from the current 324 MW up to between 1,200 and 5,200 MW.

 The objective is part of the ambitious Ethiopian commitment under the Paris Agreement of reducing carbon emissions with 64 pct. before 2030.
 Apart from accelerating the wind power generation, the objective also calls for upscaling grid flexibility to integrate diverse and fluctuating energy sources like wind power.

 The Danish Energy Agency contributes with expertise on tendering design